projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

 To proxy to another resource outside the cluster (e.g. A hosted object store bucket for example), configure that external resource in a service type `externalName`.
 Then define a `requestHeadersPolicy` which replaces the `Host` header with the value of the external name service defined previously.
-Finally, if the upstream service is served over TLS, set the `protocol` field on the service to `tls` or annotate the external name service with: `projectcontour.io/upstream-protocol.tls: 443,https` assuming your service had a port 443 and name `https`.
+Finally, if the upstream service is served over TLS, set the `protocol` field on the service to `tls` or annotate the external name service with: `projectsesame.io/upstream-protocol.tls: 443,https` assuming your service had a port 443 and name `https`.

 ## HTTPProxy inclusion

 HTTPProxy permits the splitting of a system's configuration into separate HTTPProxy instances using **inclusion**.

 Inclusion, as the name implies, allows for one HTTPProxy object to be included in another, optionally with some conditions inherited from the parent.
-Contour reads the inclusion tree and merges the included routes into one big object internally before rendering Envoy config.
+Sesame reads the inclusion tree and merges the included routes into one big object internally before rendering Envoy config.
 Importantly, the included HTTPProxy objects do not have to be in the same namespace, so this is functionally the same as the delegation feature of the now-deprecated IngressRoute.

 Each tree of HTTPProxy starts with a root, the top level object of the configuration for a particular virtual host.